kolaente/unmark-chrome/README.md

 * Save

-## Loading your version in Chrome
+## Loading your version in Firefox
 Now you should be able to load the unpacked extension locally and test.
 To do that simply follow these instructions:

-* Go To `chrome://extensions` in Chrome.
+* Go To `about:debugging` in Firefox.
-* Check the `Developer Mode` checkbox.
-* Click the button that says `Load unpacked extension...`.
+* Click the button that says `Load Add-on temporary ...`.
-* Choose the location of your code.
+* Choose the location of your `manifest.json`.

 ## Shipping your version
-When you are ready to ship, just choose the `Pack extension...` button and follow the instructions.
+You can publish your version as described on [MDN web docs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Publishing_your_WebExtension)
+To create a `.xpi` file, follow the instrucions on https://developer.mozilla.org/en-US/Add-ons/Extension_Packaging (for now).
+You can find an example `install.rdf`-file in the project folder.